ECPI – making great choices

 A different choice can be made each year, it’s not something the fund has to decide once and then stick with the decision forever.

-Note also that they only get one choice in a particular year.
+Note that trustees only get one choice in a particular year.
 Think about a fund that has two different periods where it is “100% retirement phase pension accounts”.
 The trustee couldn’t choose to use the segregated method for just one of them but the actuarial certificate method for the rest of the year.

 How will funds make the choice?